Skip to main content

 Stuart Reid’s new book, The Lumumba Plot, revisits Patrice Lumumba’s assassination, with strong insight into the role of the US in assassinating Lumumba and bringing down the government of one of Africa’s most iconic leaders.

-Patrice Lumumba, the former prime minister of the Democratic Republic of Congo (then known as the Republic of Congo), holds a near-mythical status among people across Africa and beyond.
-Many have sought to reclaim his powerful pan-African and anti-colonial legacy to inform their own perspectives on the meanings of decolonization, the ruthlessness of empire, and resilience in the fight for independence.
+Patrice Lumumba, the former prime minister of the Democratic Republic of Congo (then the Republic of Congo), holds a near-mythical status across Africa and beyond.
+Many have sought to reclaim his powerful pan-African and anti-colonial legacy to inform their own understandings of decolonisation, the ruthlessness of empire, and resilience in the struggle for independence.

-Lumumba’s transformation into a pan-African political icon is closely tied to the circumstances of his assassination in 1961.
-Few remember much about the man at all though, argues Reid.
-The Belgians—the DRC's old colonial power—teamed up with the US government and the UN to depose Lumumba and brutally kill him.
-Belgium aimed to protect its mining assets, the US was “fighting” communism, and the UN was a latecomer to the imperial joyride against Congo’s democracy.
+Lumumba’s transformation into a pan-African political icon is inextricably linked to the circumstances of his assassination in 1961.
+Yet, as Reid argues, few remember much about the man himself.
+The Belgians—the DRC’s former colonial rulers—colluded with the US government and the United Nations to depose and brutally murder Lumumba.
+Belgium sought to protect its mining interests; the US claimed it was fighting communism; and the UN belatedly joined the imperial campaign against Congolese democracy.

-The story has all the ingredients for a political thriller: vindictive and greedy empires, minerals, a democracy derailed, an ambitious leader seeking to turn his country’s fortunes around and betrayal.
-Though the CIA played a crucial role, it was Mobutu, a political ally, who had Lumumba killed.
+The story contains all the elements of a political thriller: vindictive and avaricious empires, coveted minerals, a fledgling democracy derailed, an ambitious leader seeking to transform his nation’s fortunes and betrayal.
+Although the CIA played a central role, it was Mobutu, once a political ally of Lumumba, who ultimately had him killed.
+His body was then dissolved in a vat of acid, leaving only his teeth.
+Mobutu would go on to rule the country for three decades.

-Washington, until then, had been prevaricating over whether it would, as one senior economic adviser to Eisenhower put it, stand with “the metropole powers” or “throw our influence on the side of those who seek political and economic autonomy,” risking ties with a NATO ally.
-Eventually, it sided with Belgium, throwing the full force of its diplomatic and covert apparatus against the fragile Lumumba administration with Eisenhower’s greenlight.
+Ludo De Witte’s The Assassination of Lumumba exposed the depth of Belgian involvement and, crucially, their efforts to sway the US against Lumumba.
+Until then, Washington had wavered over whether to support the “metropole powers” (European empires) or, as one senior economic adviser to then-US president Dwight Eisenhower put it, “throw our influence on the side of those who seek political and economic autonomy”, at the risk of alienating a Nato ally.
+Ultimately, the US sided with Belgium, unleashing its full diplomatic and covert arsenal against Lumumba’s fragile administration with Eisenhower’s approval.

-Stuart Reid whose new book, The Lumumba Plot: The Secret History of the CIA and a Cold War Assassination, attempts to shed greater light on the US role in Lumumba’s assassination speaks to Geeska about that intervention and its legacy in Congo.
+Stuart Reid, whose new book The Lumumba Plot: The Secret History of the CIA and a Cold War Assassination investigates the US role in Lumumba’s killing, speaks to Geeska about that intervention and its enduring legacy in Congo.

 Faisal Ali: A lot of ink has been split on this topic, so I wonder what pulled you towards it and what you hoped to add with your contribution?